Franklin Tree

 Highlights

 This is a rare and special tree, and an excellent example of the jaw-dropping beauty of North American native plants.
-Franklin trees were spotted in the wild in the 1700s and have never been seen in nature again.
-We have Franklin trees today because the early American botanists who found the tree 300 years ago thankfully grabbed some seeds.
+Franklin trees were spotted in the wild in the 1700s and 1800s and have never been seen again.
+(The last confirmed sighting was in 1803.)
+We have Franklin trees today because early American botanists who found the tree over 250 years ago thankfully grabbed some seeds.
 Every single Franklin tree can be traced back to that fateful encounter.
 Plant one (or a few!) and bring your landscape within one degree of separation from early American history.

 Franklinia alatamaha